Riley-Morris/SendCommandLineEmail/README.md

 # SendCommandLineEmail
-Simple script with user prompts to send email from command line
+Simple script with user prompts to send email from command line using smtplib